Gauravdhayade/expensetracker/README.md

 It combines a Spring Boot backend and a React frontend for seamless real-time synchronization.

 Key Features:-
-Add, edit, and delete daily expenses.
+Add, edit, and delete daily expenses,
-Real-time expense summary and analytics dashboard.
-REST API integration between backend and frontend.
-Fully responsive design improving user experience by 30%.
-Monthly insights for better financial visibility.
+Real-time expense summary and analytics dashboard, REST API integration between backend and frontend, Fully responsive design improving user experience by 30%, Monthly insights for better financial visibility.